 Critical theory is especially prevalent in our modern dialogue surrounding race.
-If you have heard the terms “being woke,” “social justice,” “white privilege,” “white fragility,” or “critical race theory,” then you may be more familiar with critical theory than you realize.
-Since critical theory affects so many issues in modern political and theological discourse, it is imperative that Christians understand it from a biblical perspective.
+If you have heard the terms “being woke,” “social justice,” “white privilege,” “white fragility,” or “critical race theory,” then you may be more familiar with this idea than you realize.
+Since it affects so many issues in modern political and theological discourse, it is imperative that Christians understand it from a biblical perspective.

 Before beginning, I want to express my gratitude to Christian apologist Neil Shenvi, whose materials were a big help in thinking through this clearly.
 I would highly recommend checking out his website here for more information regarding how to think about critical theory from a Christian perspective.